 It was indeed a bit bigger: 6100x1820x1650 mm, wheelbase 3940 mm, weight 2300 kilos.
 Luckilly this time, the car got disc brakes at front and more powerful engine to cope with the extra weight of the car (and possibly 2 extra passangers, as the car was rated for 7 people).
 The engine in question is the well known 491Q, originally made by Toyota as 4Y, coupled to a 5 speed gearbox.
 No harm in recaping it’s specs: Inline 4, 2237cc, 68 kW@4200-4600 RPM, 177 Nm@2800-3200 RPM.
 Naturally it being a bigger engine caused a bigger fuel consumption, rated by manufacturer at 10 liters per 100 km.
 The top speed remained unchanged.
 Notable optional extras include power steering and alloy wheels (on top of what we mentioned before), which were not avaliable for the BCS5010TYN-C1.

-Interestingly enough, the rear is slightly different compared to the car from Para Para Sakura movie.
-It has 8 lights compared to 6, and the bootlid is longer with the spare being fitted on top of it.
+The car features the more upright windshield (the angle of it is briefly visible earlier) with the green colored stripe at the top, yet the rear is slightly different compared to the car from the museum.
+It has 6 lights compared to 8, and the bootlid is shorter with the spare not being fitted on top of it.
+As is the usual case, every newly gained knowledge ends up brining up more questions.

 Tianlong has not made only open top cars, but hardtops aswell.